Organizers

 Chair: tba

 How to Determine the Educational Usability of Programming Tools?
-Teachers Perspectives (Full Paper)
+Teachers' Perspectives (Full Paper)

 Felix Weißenrieder, Stefanie Lenzer and Andreas Mühling